Lane Kenworthy, The Good Society

 Should freedom include the right to end your own life?
 As figure 23 shows, since the late 1970s a growing share of Americans have said people should indeed have that right in at least some circumstances.
 Around 60% now hold this view.

 Figure 24 shows opinions about whether doctors should be allowed to assist in ending a person’s life.
 Since the question was first asked in the mid-1990s, a majority has been in favor.
 Between 2000 and 2012 that majority shrank steadily, but in the past few years it has risen again, returning by 2015 to its previous high of more than 70%.
+In 1994, Oregon became the first state to legalize doctor-assisted end of life, and some other states have followed suit.
+A small but growing share of Americans now have access to this option, as we see in figure 25.

 AN EXCEPTION TO THE TREND: INCARCERATION

-Crime, including violent crime, increased sharply in the United States in the 1960s and 1970s.19 In response, the federal government and many state and local governments began locking up more criminals and keeping them in jail or prison longer.
+Crime, including violent crime, increased sharply in the United States in the 1960s and 1970s.20 In response, the federal government and many state and local governments began locking up more criminals and keeping them in jail or prison longer.
 The “war on drugs” began in the 1970s under the Nixon administration.
 Mandatory minimum sentences, “three strikes” laws, and “truth in sentencing” laws, which forced judges to assign long prison terms irrespective of case circumstances, were added in the 1980s and 1990s.
-The likelihood of being arrested for committing a crime didn’t change much, but the likelihood of being convicted if arrested, the likelihood of being sentenced to prison or jail given a conviction, and the typical length of sentences all increased significantly.20 As a result, the share of Americans behind bars rose steadily and sharply from the early 1970s to 2007, as figure 25 shows.
+The likelihood of being arrested for committing a crime didn’t change much, but the likelihood of being convicted if arrested, the likelihood of being sentenced to prison or jail given a conviction, and the typical length of sentences all increased significantly.21 As a result, the share of Americans behind bars rose steadily and sharply from the early 1970s to 2007, as figure 26 shows.

 The incarceration boom disproportionately affected young African American and Latino men from low-income households.
-By the 2000s, more than half of black male high school dropouts in their thirties had spent time in jail or prison.21
+By the 2000s, more than half of black male high school dropouts in their thirties had spent time in jail or prison.22

 In the mid-2000s, state governments began to move in the other direction, prompted by the decline in violent crime that started in the mid-1990s, by a rethinking of the utility of imprisoning nonviolent drug offenders, and by the high cost of large-scale incarceration.
 The incarceration rate has begun to drop, but it remains well above its level of half a century ago.

 Did we need to reduce the personal freedom of so many young Americans in order to combat the rise in violent crime?
-The case for the incarceration-heavy approach has several empirical problems.22 There was a lag of two decades between the rise in incarceration beginning in the early 1970s and the decline in crime beginning in the mid-1990s.
+The case for the incarceration-heavy approach has several empirical problems.23 There was a lag of two decades between the rise in incarceration beginning in the early 1970s and the decline in crime beginning in the mid-1990s.
 That’s longer than we might expect if incarceration has a large impact, though this may owe partly to the fact that much of the rise in incarceration was for drug crimes, rather than for violent crimes.
 Other rich countries didn’t follow the US lead in ramping up incarceration in the 1970s, 1980s, and 1990s, yet they too experienced a drop in violent crime beginning in the mid-1990s.
 And in the US, states that have reduced incarceration since 2000 have enjoyed the same continued decline in violent crime as states that have maintained or increased incarceration.
-According to the most thorough assessment to date, a 2014 report prepared for the National Academy of Sciences, “On balance, panel data studies support the conclusion that the growth in incarceration rates reduced crime, but the magnitude of the crime reduction remains highly uncertain and the evidence suggests it was unlikely to have been large.”23
+According to the most thorough assessment to date, a 2014 report prepared for the National Academy of Sciences, “On balance, panel data studies support the conclusion that the growth in incarceration rates reduced crime, but the magnitude of the crime reduction remains highly uncertain and the evidence suggests it was unlikely to have been large.”24

 THE US IN CROSS-NATIONAL PERSPECTIVE